Bastards, Snake Bites, and Sacrifice: Motörhead in the 1990s

 Popular opinion would have you believe that hard rock and heavy metal died during the 1990s, pushed aside by the onslaught of new, hip grunge rockers like Nirvana and Pearl Jam...

 ...to which Lemmy Kilmister and his merry band of marauders in Motörhead replied, "F*** that."
-Musical trends be damned, Motörhead kept their noses to the grind stone and kept on truckin' around the globe all through the grunge years.
-Heavy metal may have been forced "underground" by the grunge movement, but that was fine with Lemmy and crew, as long as they could continue touring and blowing the minds (and ear drums) of their loyal, worldwide cult following.
+Musical trends be damned, Motörhead simply kept on truckin' around the globe all through the grunge years, continuing to blow the minds (and ear drums) of their loyal, worldwide cult following.

-Despite semi-regular hassles with record labels, personnel, and management, Motörhead were amazingly prolific during the 1990s.
-By the end of the decade they'd cranked out six studio albums and a live disc, effectively giving the middle finger to the music-biz pundits who'd proclaimed their style of music "dead."
+In spite of semi-regular hassles with record labels, personnel, and management, Motörhead were amazingly prolific during the 1990s.
+By the end of the decade they'd cranked out six studio albums and a live disc, effectively giving the middle finger to the music-biz pundits who'd proclaimed their music "dead."
 If you lost track of the band during those off-the-radar years, now would be an excellent time to get caught up on this underrated period of Motör-mania.

 1991-92: Major Label Malaise